-If a corporate officer completes Form 1120F, the Paid Preparer's space should remain blank.
-Anyone who prepares Form 1120F but does not charge the corporation should not sign the return.
+If a corporate officer completes Form 1120-F, the Paid Preparer's space should remain blank.
+Anyone who prepares Form 1120-F but does not charge the corporation should not sign the return.
 Generally, anyone who is paid to prepare the return must sign it and fill in the Paid Preparer's Use Only area.

-The paid preparer must complete the required preparer information and:
+The paid preparer must complete the required preparer information and-

-- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps or labels are not acceptable). - Give a copy of Form 1120F to the taxpaver.
+- Sign the return, by hand, in the space provided for the preparer's signature (signature stamps or labels are not acceptable). - Give a copy of the return to the taxpayer.

-F. Accounting Methods
+Accounting Methods